codescan-io/sonarlint-vscode/dogfood/README.md

 ## Feedback

-Please create a thread in the [Dogfood SonarLint category on Discuss](https://discuss.sonarsource.com/c/dogfood/sl/39).
+Please create a thread in the [Dogfood CodeScan category on Discuss](https://discuss.sonarsource.com/c/dogfood/sl/39).